Developmental Coordination Disorder (DCD/Dyspraxia)

 CBT (Cognitive Behavioral Therapy) plays a crucial role in addressing the emotional and psychological challenges associated with their struggles.
 CBT helps to identify challenging and negative thoughts and to improve self-esteem.
 CBT can help manage anxiety associated with their motor coordination difficulties.

-Establishing a Helpful Environment for Your Child's Development
+Establishing a Helpful Environment for Children's Development

 Employing modifications can help children manage developmental coordination disorder.
 These can be providing visual cues, implementing assistive technologies, or acquiring tools to make activities more manageable.
 Environmental modifications can help reduce the hurdles and enhance independence in daily activities.